National Yoga Month September

 - Schedule a Yoga-Recess Day and make it fun for kids to exercise, breathing and practice mindfulness.

-- Contact local yoga teacher to teach a classes in your school.
+- Contact local yoga teacher to teach a classes in your school or classroom.

 - Talk to your school teacher and principle and inspire them to add a Yoga-Recess Day.